 June 2021: Stars join for free, as Messi’s contract expires

-Barcelona are cash-strapped - but as Real Madrid welcome David Alaba onto the books without a transfer fee, Barca plot similar moves for big stars.
+LaLiga is cash-strapped.
+As Real Madrid welcome David Alaba onto the books without a transfer fee, Barca plot similar moves for big stars.

 Sergio Aguero joins to link up with good pal Messi, while the long-coveted Memphis Depay joins on a free, too.
 Eric Garcia is back as well, having left the club as a youngster.